joshribakoff/graphql-demo/README.md

 ![](https://i.imgur.com/ixBBnyo.png)

 # Resolver
-The resolver is not documented very well in the GraphQL reference implementations.
+The resolver is not documented very well in the GraphQL reference implementations (the apollo server documentation is better http://dev.apollodata.com/tools/graphql-tools/resolvers.html).
 The way resolvers can be nested is by flattening them like a router.
 First the query hits the `Query` property, and looks for the field you're requesting (random, or list).

 Next, consider that the description property is missing from the list of biases returned by `list()`, it only returned a list of partial biases, that is they're missing their descriptions.